Participants (in progress)

 Team

-Markus Passecker: head of XR production and Unity3D development, Marek Šimoník: Record3D volumetric video sharing, Michael Loizenbauer: live-streaming, Alexander Weber: camera, Alex Bossew: sound engineering, Daniel H. Pineda: assistance, set photography.
+Markus Passecker: head of XR production and Unity3D development, Marek Šimoník: Record3D volumetric video sharing, Michael Loizenbauer: live-streaming, Alex Bossew: sound engineering, Daniel H. Pineda: assistance.

 Biographies